-The long-legged Grevy’s zebra is the largest of the wild equids.
+The long-legged Grevy’s is the largest of the wild equids.
 It is distinguished by its unique stripes, which are as distinctive as human fingerprints.
-Foals are born with reddish-brown stripes and, gradually, their coats darken to black.
-The Grevy’s zebra is more closely related to the wild ass than the horse, while the plains zebra is more closely related to the horse.
-Grevy’s zebras also are taller, have larger ears, and have narrower stripes than plains zebras.
+Foals are brown with reddish-brown stripes, and gradually their coats darken to black.
+The Grevy’s are more closely related to the wild ass than the horse, while the plains zebra is more closely related to the horse.
+Grevy’s also are taller, have larger ears, and have narrower stripes than plains zebras.

 They have social structures.

-Grevy’s zebras are loosely social animals that live in herds.
+Grevy’s zebra live in herds but are loosely social animals that do not have concrete social systems.
 A stallion’s attachment to his land and a mare’s attachment to her young are the most stable relationships.
 Within the herd, dominance is relatively nonexistent, except for the right a territorial male has to a breeding female.
 If no females are around, the resident male will associate with bachelor males in a friendly manner.

 Foals can run less than an hour after birth.

-Newborn foals are able to stand after just six minutes, and they can run after 40 minutes.
-They are dependent on their mothers for milk until they reach about 6 to 8 months of age.
-Peak birth periods for the Grevy’s zebra are usually July through August, and mature females breed in two-year intervals.
+Newborn foals can stand after six minutes, walk after 20 minutes, and they can run after an hour.
+They are dependent on their mothers for milk until they reach about six to eight months of age.
+Females usually stay with their mother for about 13 to 18 months, and the males often stay with their mother for up to three years.
+Peak birth periods for the Grevy’s are usually July through August, and mature females breed in two-year intervals.